owlbarn/owlbarn.github.io/_sources/index.rst.txt

    chapter/index

-The third part is the `API Reference` built automatically from Owl's repository by the `parser` I wrote.
-The API Reference cover the important functions and provides links to the source code form many functions in the library.
+The second part is the `API Reference` built automatically from Owl's repository.
+The API Reference covers most important functions and links back to their source code on the Github.

 .. toctree::
    :maxdepth: 1